 What is the difference between the pop rivet and blind rivet?

-Many customers ask this question and the short answer is there is no difference.
+Many people clients ask this question and the short answer is there is no difference.
 They are two labels for the same item, a blind rivet means you do not need access to the other side of the material, or you can't see the other side of the material.
 Also known as Pop® rivets because it is the brand name of the original rivet company.

-Why are rivets used on airplanes?
+Why are Huck rivets used on airplanes?

 Rivets are the preferred choice of fasteners in the construction of airplanes because they can withstand extreme stress without breaking, whilst barely succumbing to damage.
 They are used in aerospace manufacturing because it simplifies both production and the maintenance of the aircraft.

-Can I get coloured structural rivets?
+Can I get coloured Huck structural rivets?